Quick Start

 }

-- Enter the name "My AI Tools", select TOOLS mode, and pick your workspace
+3. Enter the name "My AI Tools", select CODE mode, and pick your workspace

 Connect an AI Client

-Use the MCP server endpoint and bearer token to connect an AI client.
+Use the MCP server endpoint to connect an OAuth-capable AI client.
+Weavz handles MCP OAuth sign-in when the client connects.

 What's Next

-You've connected Slack via OAuth, sent a message, and set up an MCP server.
+You've connected Slack via OAuth, sent a message, and set up a Code Mode MCP server.
 Here's where to go from here:

-- MCP Servers — configure TOOLS and CODE modes
+• MCP Servers — configure CODE and TOOLS modes